awsdocs/amazon-transcribe-developer-guide/doc_source/what-is.md

 # What is Amazon Transcribe?<a name="what-is"></a>

 Amazon Transcribe is an automatic speech recognition service that uses machine learning models to convert audio to text\.
+You can use Amazon Transcribe as a standalone transcription service or to add speech\-to\-text capabilities to any application\.

-With Amazon Transcribe, you can ingest audio input, produce easy\-to\-read transcripts, improve accuracy with language customization, and filter content to ensure customer privacy\.
-Practical use cases for Amazon Transcribe include transcribing and analyzing customer\-agent calls and creating closed captions for videos\.
+With Amazon Transcribe, you can improve accuracy for your specific use case with language customization, filter content to ensure customer privacy or audience\-appropriate language, analyze content in multi\-channel audio, differentiate the speech of individual speakers, and more\.

-With Amazon Transcribe, you can add speech\-to\-text capabilities to any application\.
+**Important**
+Amazon Transcribe is covered under AWS’s HIPAA eligibility and BAA which requires BAA customers to encrypt all PHI at rest and in transit when in use\.
+Automatic PHI identification is available at no additional charge and in all regions where Amazon Transcribe operates\.
+For more information, refer to [ HIPAA eligibility and BAA](http://aws.amazon.com/compliance/hipaa-compliance/)\.

+To view a complete list of features, see [Amazon Transcribe features](feature-matrix.md)\.

+You can transcribe streaming media in real time or you can upload and transcribe media files\.
+To see which languages are supported for each type of transcription, refer to the [Supported languages and language\-specific features](supported-languages.md) table\.

 For a short video tour of Amazon Transcribe, see:

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/zD8NMw4T1TI/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/zD8NMw4T1TI)

+To learn more, see [How Amazon Transcribe works](how-it-works.md) and [Getting started with Amazon Transcribe](getting-started.md)\.

+**Tip**
+Information on the **Amazon Transcribe API** is located in the [API Reference](https://docs.aws.amazon.com/transcribe/latest/APIReference/Welcome.html)\.

 ## Amazon Transcribe use cases<a name="transcribe-use-cases"></a>

 Amazon Transcribe is a robust speech\-to\-text service that offers a diverse array of features, many of which can be combined between Amazon Transcribe and other AWS services\.
 + Gain insight into agent\-customer calls using [Call Analytics](call-analytics.md)\.
 This feature automatically analyzes 11 different criteria without any customization on your part\.
 For each speaker, you get sentiment data, talk time, non\-talk time, loudness, interruptions, and talk speed\.
 Call summarization, call categorization, and turn\-by\-turn output are provided for the whole call\.

-  We've also launched two new analytics options for call center audio: [post\-call analytics](http://aws.amazon.com/blogs/machine-learning/post-call-analytics-for-your-contact-center-with-amazon-language-ai-services/) \(designed for audio files located in an S3 bucket\) and [live\-call analytics](http://aws.amazon.com/blogs/machine-learning/live-call-analytics-for-your-contact-center-with-amazon-language-ai-services/) \(designed for live audio streams\)\.
+  We've also launched two new analytics options for call center audio: [post\-call analytics](http://aws.amazon.com/blogs/machine-learning/post-call-analytics-for-your-contact-center-with-amazon-language-ai-services/) \(designed for audio files located in an Amazon S3 bucket\) and [live\-call analytics](http://aws.amazon.com/blogs/machine-learning/live-call-analytics-for-your-contact-center-with-amazon-language-ai-services/) \(designed for live audio streams\)\.
-+ Get a summary of customer\-agent interactions with [call summarization](call-analytics-insights.md#call-analytics-insights-summarization)\.
-Get an at\-a\-glance summary of issues, action items, and outcomes for every call\.
++ Get a summary of customer\-agent interactions with [call summarization](call-analytics-insights.md#call-analytics-insights-summarization), which provides an at\-a\-glance summary of issues, action items, and outcomes for every call\.
 + Teach Amazon Transcribe industry\-specific terms, unique spelling, acronyms, and any words that are not being rendered correctly in your transcription results using [custom vocabularies](custom-vocabulary.md)\.
 Providing Amazon Transcribe with custom vocabularies can improve the accuracy of your transcription output\.
 See also: [Custom language models](custom-language-models.md)\.
 + Create [subtitles](subtitles.md) for your video files\.
 You can also use [content redaction](pii-redaction.md) \(only in US English\) and [vocabulary filtering](vocabulary-filtering.md) when generating subtitles to ensure your content is audience\-appropriate\.
 Note that filtered or redacted content shows as white space, `***`, or `[PII]` in your transcript and subtitle files, but **the audio itself is not altered**\.
 + Redact personally identifiable information \(PII\), such as social security numbers, from your transcripts using standard [content redaction](pii-redaction.md) or Call Analytics [sensitive data redaction](call-analytics-insights.md#call-analytics-insights-redaction)\.
 Call Analytics can also **redact your audio** by replacing spoken PII with silence\.